djcsdy/app-publisher/.github/README.md

 ## How the Next Version is Determined

-The next version is determined depnding on the versioning system the application uses, and the set of [commit messages](#commit-messages) made since the last version was released.
+The next version is determined depending on the versioning system the application uses, and the set of [commit messages](#commit-messages) made since the last version was released.

 Two versioning system are supported: